robappleby1/user-centric-milestone-project/README.md

 - As a first time user I need to be able to view testimonials to understand what the users think of the service provided.
      - The testimonials section is easily accessed via the fixed navigation bar.
 <br />

+# Errors and Bugs

+- On smaller devices the dropdown menu was being hidden behind the main logo - this was fixed by reducing the main logo slightly in size to fit the two side by side.

+- On tablet devices, the two images in the about us section and the equipment section were breaking out of their container.
+This was rectified by altering the html file to make them responsive images.
+The image in the equipment section was still close to the edge of the page so this was reduced in size to resolve the issue.

+- The images in the carousel were too big in height which was causing it to be too big for the viewing height of the screen.
+The images were cropped and resized to ensure the whole of the image filled the screen which was the desired effect.

 # Further Testing